dflib/dflib/README.md

 [Apache Spark](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes), etc.
 But somehow there is no common lightweight DataFrame implementation for Java that can be created and executed in memory without special infrastructure.
-DFLib project's goal is to feel this gap.
+DFLib project's goal is to fill this gap.

 _Its primary use case is manipulating data sets that can either fully fit in the app memory, or can be split into batches, with